Veena Malik

-Zahida Malik (born 26 February), better known as Veena Malik, is a Pakistani actress, TV host, reality television personality and model who has appeared in Pakistani and Bollywood films.
+Zahida Malik (born 26 February), better known as Veena Malik, is a Pakistani actress, TV host, reality television personality who has appeared in Pakistani and Bollywood films.
 Veena made her film debut in 2000 with Sajjad Gul's Tere Pyar Mein.
-In 2002, she starred in Akbar Khan's Yeh Dil Aap Ka Huwa and Sassi Punno and later played roles in female-centric films such as Koi Tujh Sa Kahan (2005), Mohabbatan Sachiyan (2007), Kyun Tum Se Itna Pyar Hai (2005), Kabhi Pyar Na Karna (2008) and Ishq Beparwaah (2008).
-In 2012, she was seen in Bollywood with a comedy film, Daal Mein Kuch Kaala Hai.
-The following year, she appeared in the comedy-drama Zindagi 50-50, Supermodel and the Kannada film Dirty Picture: Silk Sakkath Maga.
-She also appeared in 2014 horror film Mumbai 125 KM 3D.
+In 2002, she starred in Akbar Khan's Yeh Dil Aap Ka Huwa and Sassi Punno and later played roles in female-centric films such as Koi Tujh Sa Kahan (2005) and Mohabbatan Sachiyan (2007).
 She was a contestant on Bigg Boss in 2010.

 Early life

-Veena was born as Zahida Malik on 26 February in Rawalpindi, Punjab, Pakistan, in a Punjabi family to Malik Mohammad Aslam and his wife, Zeenat Malik.
+Veena was born as Zahida Malik on 26 February in Rawalpindi, Pakistan, to Malik Mohammad Aslam and his wife, Zeenat Malik.